Ensono/amido.github.io/docs/testing/testing_in_nx/playwright_visual_testing.md

 :::

-As indicated by the below folder structure, a _'playwright-visual-regression.spec.ts-snapshots'_ folder will be generated for the _'playwright-visual-regression.spec.ts'_ file to house all associated baseline images.
+As indicated by the below folder structure, a `playwright-visual-regression.spec.ts-snapshots` folder will be generated for the `playwright-visual-regression.spec.ts` file to house all associated baseline images.
 Using the [project based conguration](././playwright_nx.md#project-based-configuration) multiple screenshots will be captured for each device, in this example capturing the snapshots on windows results in each image being appended with _'win32'_

 ```text title="Output from running the playwright-visual-regression.spec.ts example"
 .